Published 16 Dec 2020

 For candidates who are not from startup marketing or digital agency backgrounds, these certifications help to establish that the candidate has the right knowledge and background.
 They shouldn’t be deemed mandatory for the position however, as you can evaluate them with case studies or live assessments to demonstrate that the candidate understands his domain well.

-If you found the digital marketing interview questions useful, you may also find relevant interview questions for content strategists in this post.
+If you found the digital marketing interview questions useful, you may also find our digital marketer job description template useful.

 Join thousands of other marketers and digital professionals and stay ahead of marketing, digital and content trends.